Last updated Last updated January 29, 2026

 1. Onerep

-Onerep removes personal information from 212 people-search sites.
-Focusing on this data broker type allows Onerep to scan the sites and actually find your profiles instead of blindly sending opt-out requests to every broker on its list.
-Additionally, people-search websites are the only broker type that makes loads of your personal details easily found online, putting you at risk of stalking, blackmail, phishing, financial fraud, and identity theft.
+Onerep removes personal information from 316 people-search sites.
+These websites are the only broker type that makes loads of your personal details easily found online, putting you at risk of stalking, blackmail, phishing, financial fraud, and identity theft.
 By removing your information, Onerep protects you from all these threats and safeguards your privacy.

 Onerep’s advanced technology:

-• Scans data brokers to find pages containing your information
+• Scans people-search sites to find pages containing your information

 • Automatically submits opt-out requests for discovered profiles

-• Rescans the sites to verify the profiles are removed
+• Rescans people-search sites to verify the profiles are removed

 • Continually monitors to ensure your information isn’t republished; if it is, the data removal process is repeated